Tips for Tanning Buckskin and Fur On Leather (without chemicals)

 - never scrape on a beam angled lower than 45 degrees.
 You want to be able to use your body weight (so you can really dig in for moose and) scrape.
 Use your back muscles, not your shoulders.

-- scrape the flesh side first and then the fur side, BEFORE you lye or ash dunk a deer skin; this saves lye chemical, you aren’t worried about chemical burn, and prevents contamination of the hair with the caustic chemical; this is also important so to respect to the critters that will be exposed to the discarded hair.
-It's not too much harder.
+- scrape the flesh side first and then the fur side, BEFORE you lye or ash dunk a deer skin; this saves lye chemical, you aren’t worried about chemical burn, and it prevents contamination of the hair with the caustic chemical; this is also important so to respect to the critters that will be exposed to the discarded hair.
+It's not much harder to scrape the hide this way.

 - scrape the flesh side first so the fur side is free of lumps when you scrape it; this way your tool won’t cut holes.
-Resoak often as the hide is less moble on the pole when it is dry'ish; so, it will fold over and stay there when you run your metal tool over it; this will create scores and holes all over your hide.
+Resoak the hide often or it will fold over and stay there when you run your metal tool over it; this will create scores and holes all over your hide.

-- I usually cut off the hide - I dont want dirt getting on my meat - but one can also pound it off.
+- I usually cut off the hide (often with an intentionally dulled blade).
+I dont want dirt getting on my meat - but one can also pound it off.
 Hold the skin taught and strike it with anything blunt and with heft.

 - you must avoid scoring the hide if you use a sharp tool to remove the hide.
 The score may end up in a high use area like a knee cap or shoe sole and weaken that area significantly.